About Family Business

 The UK’s family businesses come in all sizes, sectors, and from all regions.
 Many of these businesses have been operating for hundreds of years, and their longevity and enduring success are testament to their innovative and long term outlook.

 They generate over a quarter of UK GDP.
-In 2016, the family business sector paid £149 billion in tax, 21% of UK government revenues.
+In 2017, the family business sector paid £182 billion in tax, more than the annual NHS budget.